 The best aspect of the film is that while all of Joe’s friends are terrified about the things that are happening around them, Joe is convinced it’s all simply role-play and therefore not real.
 His friends want him to call Fear, Inc. & put a stop to the whole thing but the idea of being in a horror movie even if it is simply make believe is something Joe has been waiting his whole life for.
 Even when he finds bodies or gore he’s convinced it is all part of the game and just a product of great acting and realistic gore effects, it’s quite an original concept.

-This is a horror comedy after all and there are a couple of funny moments throughout.
-My favourite is when Joe attempts to break the top off a glass bottle to create a weapon only to cut his hand to pieces, I laughed out loud at that one.
+This is a horror comedy after all.
+There are a couple of funny moments throughout.
+My favourite moment has towhen Joe attempts to break the top off a glass bottle.
+Attempting to create a weapon only to cut his hand to pieces, I laughed out loud at that one.

-In a lot of ways this film reminded me of Scream with the ways it references other horror films and the cliché tropes that go hand in hand with them.
+This film reminded me of Scream with the constant references other horror films.
+As well as the cliché tropes that go hand in hand with them.

-While watching you’ll naturally have thoughts about whether or not what you are seeing is actually real or a well-executed hoax.
-There are a bunch of twists and turns that are placed to create doubt within your mind, unfortunately these didn’t work very well with me.
+While watching you’ll naturally have thoughts about whether or not what you are seeing is actually real.
+Or is it a well-executed hoax.
+There are a bunch of twists and turns that are placed to create doubt within your mind.
+Unfortunately, these didn’t work very well with me.
 I haven’t mentioned it until now but the opening of the film didn’t really help when talking about predictability.
 Also, I know it’s a movie but the feasibility of the whole thing took me out of it slightly.

 I was pleasantly surprised at how much I enjoyed this, I was entertained and felt fairly invested throughout.
-It tries a little bit too hard to pay homage at times and some of the satire falls flat but it’s worth a watch in my eyes, even if the ending leaves little to be desired.
+It tries a little bit too hard to pay homage at times.
+Most of the satire falls flat but it’s worth a watch in my eyes.
+Even if the ending leaves little to be desired.